Jurgent7/Engineering-Project-19165327/README.md

 # Engineering-Project-19165327

-//This file contains Arduino Mega and Nano code used to control the Ardino Scaled car.
+//This file contains the Arduino Mega and Nano code used to control the Arduino model car.
-//Also contains Processing Simulation Code
+// It also contains Processing Simulation Code